Bernard A. Byrne

 Bernard Abert Byrne (October 19, 1853 – February 28, 1910) was a United States Army captain who received the Medal of Honor for actions during the Philippine–American War.
 He later achieved the rank of lieutenant colonel.

-Early career
+Career

 Byrne was born in Newport Barracks, Kentucky, in 1853.
 His father was Dr. Bernard Miles Byrne, a U.S. Army surgeon.
 His mother was Louisa Matlack (Abert) Byrne, the daughter of Colonel John James Abert, the first chief of the U.S. Topographical Service.

 Byrne joined the army in Washington, D.C.
 He was educated at Colombian University (later George Washington University).
 He married Bertha Barnitz, daughter of Albert Trorillo Siders Barnitz, an officer twice brevetted for bravery.

-Byrne was a member of the Sons of the American Revolution.
+Byrne was a member of the District of Columbia Society of the Sons of the American Revolution.

-He was buried at Arlington National Cemetery.
+He died in San Francisco on February 28, 1910, and was buried at Arlington National Cemetery.